Magxm/PoW-Loader/README.md

 It includes an already configured BepInEx.
-If BepInEx is updated/replaced by a new verion it is important to update the BepInEx.cfg and replace the following Entry
+If BepInEx is updated/replaced by a new verion it is important to update the BepInEx.cfg and replace the following Entry it is also important that that the winhttp.dll from UnityDoorstop is replaced with a version from this fork https://github.com/Magxm/UnityDoorstop as it allows loading a native dll, which we need for the resource redirection.

 ```ini
 [Preloader.Entrypoint]